 Recently, a friend of mine was making broccoli for dinner and I noticed that she had tossed out the entire green stem.
 I was shocked.
 Not only is the stem my favourite part (true, though I also eat the florets), but it can sometimes make up 50 percent of the entire vegetable.
-Get the most out of your fruits and vegetables (and save a bit on your grocery budget) with these tips:
+Get the most out of your fruits and vegetables (and save on your grocery budget) with these tips.

 Broccoli stems and cabbage cores